mehulsingh750-dev/University/BIOL 1101/Chapter 12.md

 		- Most amino acids are specified by several codons (*degeneracy/redundancy*)
 		- Nucleic acid codes are *sequential*, meaning they dont have any commas or spaces in between them
 		- AUG = START
-	- Start Codon
+	- Start Codon (*initiator codon*)
 		- AUG
 		- First codon recognized during translation
-		- Is included
+		- Is included in the 61 amino acid specifying codons out of the 64 total codons
+	- Stop Codons
+		-